-Absolutely not, a good quality and well-set-up vinyl playback system should be almost silent and exhibit no noticeable hum.
+No, a good, well-set-up vinyl playback system should be almost silent and exhibit no audible hum.

 This is one of the great revelations about vinyl that folks discover on the typical journey from basic equipment to more aspirational gear.
-The short version is that, if you haven’t listened to a really serious vinyl rig, you need to, simply so that you have a reference point, moving forward.
+The short version is that, if you haven’t listened to a serious vinyl rig, you need to, if only to have a reference point.

 What is Hum?